steveseguin/social_stream/README.md

 ##### Stripe webhook donation support

-If you create a Stripe payment link (eg: https://donate.stripe.com/YYYYYYYYYYYY), you can have successful payments show up in chat as if a normal donation message event..
+If you create a Stripe payment link (eg: https://donate.stripe.com/YYYYYYYYYYYY), you can have successful payments show up in Social Stream.
+This is a great way to collect donations from viewers of your stream without needing to use middleware for payment processing.

-Create a Stripe webhook, listening for the event `checkout.session.completed`, and then point it to: `https://api.overlay.ninja/XXXXXX/stripe`, where XXXXXX is your Social Stream session ID.
+To get started, after creating a Stripe payment link, create a Stripe webhook that listens for the event `checkout.session.completed`.
+Have the webhook point to: `https://api.overlay.ninja/XXXXXX/stripe`, where XXXXXX is your Social Stream session ID.
+You don't need to worry about the verification signatures or API tokens in Stripe since we won't be verifying the payments.
+Of course, keep your session ID private as a result, else someone will be able to spoof fake donations to your end point.

-If you wish to include a name in the message, include a custom field called "Display Name" or "Username".
-You can also include a field called "Message", to allow the payer an opportunity to leave a custom message.
-The donation amount and current type should be dervived from the payment automatically.
+If you wish to ask the payer for a name, include a custom field called "Display Name" or "Username" when creating your Stripe payment link.
+You can also include a field called "Message", which will allow the payer an opportunity to leave a custom message.
+The donation amount and current type should be dervived from the payment automatically, but some rare exotic currencies may not always show up with the right decimal place -- just keep that in mind.

-Lastly, to activate in the dock, add &server to the URL; this will have the dock start listening for incoming messages.
+Lastly, to allow these events to show up in the Social Stream dock, add &server to the dock URL; this will have the dock start listening for incoming messages from the webhook/api server.
+You can always test that the workflow is working using Stripe's "Test mode"; just spam 424242.. etc for the credit card number, expiration, cvc, etc, when using the test mode, rather than a valid credit card.

 ![image](https://github.com/steveseguin/social_stream/assets/2575698/29bab9b6-8fb7-482d-87d1-2b7f2bd74f9f)